Go to the top of the page

 Nature, consisting of freshwater, ocean, land and atmosphere, provides various benefits (ecosystem services) to the JAL Group's business.
 For example, a stable climate maintains a suitable operating environment for aircraft (regulating services), and provides places and opportunities for tourism (cultural services), leading to the creation of human flows.
 In addition, blessings such as food (supply services) lead to the creation of commercial and logistics flows.

-The JAL Group recognizes water as an important resource that affects climate change and biodiversity, and commits to its sustainable use.
+The JAL Group recognizes water as an important resource that affects climate change and biodiversity and is commits to its sustainable use.

-*Aqueduct: Water risk analysis tool provided by the World Resources Institute
+*Aqueduct: a tool provided by the World Resources Institute (WRI) to map water risks such as floods, droughts, and stress.

-The JAL Group identified priority areas by focusing not only on water, but also on biodiversity itself, including ecosystems such as forests and oceans, and the various species that inhabit them.
+In addition to water, the JAL Group identifies priority areas by focusing on biodiversity itself, including ecosystems such as forests and oceans, and the various species that inhabit them.

 The JAL Group defines risk as any event or action that may impede the achievement of the organization's mission, objectives, or goals, and conducts semiannual risk surveys and assessments.
 Those assessed as of particular importance are positioned as priority risks, and the status of risk management is reviewed at the Group Risk Management Council chaired by the President, where countermeasures are discussed and decided.